EPCCed/archer2-intro-package/_episodes/06-safe.md

 and an key pair SSH protected by a strong passphrase.
 Once you have generated your SSH key pair you use SAFE to associate the public part of the key pair with your account.
 Use the *Add credential* button and then select the *SSH key* option to associate the public part of the key pair with your account.
+You can register multiple SSH key pairs against an account (for example, to allow you to log in from different locations).

 **Requesting access to licensed software**.
 If you wish to access particular licensed software on ARCHER2 you can request access by using the *Request Access to Package*